 * “Sea Glass and More.”
 Coastal Oregon Visual Artist Showcase (COVAS), August 2-September 28, open Tuesday-Saturday, noon to 4pm.
 Coos Bay artist Pam Calandrino will present her original jewelry works as wearable art in the COVAS Showcase, representing Coos County.

 * “Coastal Kids Art Exhibit and Open House.”
 Classroom Gallery, August 2-September 28, open noon to 4pm.
 “Coastal Kids” includes artwork created during the OCCA’s three 2019 summer art camps.
 Students range in ages from 6-14.
-An open house will be held during the reception on August 10, including art-making activities for youth and program information about OCCA’s Art Fridays youth art program at the VAC.
+An open house was held during the reception on August 10.

 “Art 363: Representing the Oregon Coast” is a wondrous creative celebration of what is a true national treasure,” says Catherine Rickbone, executive director of the Oregon Coast Council for the Arts.
 “Nowhere else in the country is a state’s coastline owned by its citizens.
 The Oregon Coast personifies the spirit of Oregon.”